History of sports in the United States: Manliness

 Organized sports played a major role in defining new models of manliness by the mid-19th century.
 Boxing was professionalized, and emphasized the physical and confrontational aspects of masculinity.
 Bare-knuckle fighting without gloves represented "the manly art" in 19th century America.

 Historian Steven Elliott Tripp has explored the reaction of fans to Ty Cobb, the most dominant American baseball star of the early 20th century.
-He was “a player fans loved to hate,” so much so that he became the pioneer sports celebrity.
+He was "a player fans loved to hate", so much so that he became the pioneer sports celebrity.
 It was the male fans who responded enthusiastically to how Cobb demonstrated in action a new level of modern masculinity.
 Cobb did that by his performance as a specialist in his art, a man with iron nerve, undaunted, fighting to advance his team and his career by crushing his weaker, less-masculine opponents.
-Cobb demonstrated raw emotion and encouraged his audience to participate in the manly struggle underway in the stadium by shouting their taunts and jeers at the opposing team.
+Cobb demonstrated raw emotion and encouraged his audience to participate in the masculine posturing underway in the stadium by shouting their taunts and jeers at the opposing team.

+In the late 19th century, the return of veterans from the Civil War encouraged appreciation for masculinity.
+By the mid-20th century, industrialization and other factors, such as the closing of the frontier and corresponding urbanization, were seen as making men weak and "overcivilized".
+As a result, physical training was further emphasized in American military training of the time.

+Desegregation and inclusion

+The period saw increased integration and diversity in sports, with figures like Jackie Robinson and Wat Misaka breaking racial barriers.
+George Preston Marshall imposed a strict color barrier on the National Football League (NFL) from 1933 to 1946.
+Marshall, owner of the Washington Redskins, infamously upheld this segregationist policy until 1962, refusing to sign black players to his team despite broader integration in the sport.
+The NFL integration in the late 1940s came as professional football was brought to California, where college and professional teams remained fully integrated; when the NFL placed its first team (the Los Angeles Rams) in the state in 1946, it was obligated to integrate, and did so by signing college superstar Joe Aguirre and Kenny Washington.

+One of the most notable events involved the 1956 Sugar Bowl.
+Segregationists tried to keep Pitt fullback/linebacker Bobby Grier from playing because he was black.
+Georgia's governor publicly threatened the Georgia Tech's president Blake R. Van Leer to cancel the game.
+Ultimately, Bobby Grier played making this the first integrated Sugar Bowl and is regarded as the first integrated bowl game in the Deep South.

+As for Jewish participation in sports, Sandy Koufax, an exceptional baseball pitcher who played for the Los Angeles Dodgers, was known for his dominance on the mound and was a three-time Cy Young Award winner.
+He is also noted for his decision to not pitch during Yom Kippur, reflecting his strong Jewish faith.
+Hank Greenberg, a powerful first baseman for the Detroit Tigers, was a two-time MVP and a key figure in Major League Baseball during the 1930s and 1940s.